fnse/fnse/content/questions/nse/what-are-the-middle-school-public-education-options-for-those-matriculating-from-nse--.md

 * International Baccalaureate (IB Program)
 * An award-winning Center for International Studies in the Arts and Multimedia Journalism Magnet Program.

 Additionally, there are a variety of district application programs available for middle school families such as:

 * Thurgood Marshall Fundamental Middle School (has a gifted program component)
 * Sanderlin (currently a K-8 school with and International Studies focus)
 * Madiera Beach Fundamental Middle School
+* Bay Point Middle School

 The district is also currently in discussion with the YMCA to potentially build a new middle school at the former Riviera Middle School site that could be open as early as 2021.